mehedimi/acr-kit/readme.txt

 == Privacy ==

-Cartnail stores minimal cart and contact data required to send reminders and track recoveries.
+Abandoned Cart Recover stores minimal cart and contact data required to send reminders and track recoveries.
 The plugin does not transmit data to third‑party servers by default.
 If you enable external email/SMS services, ensure you comply with applicable laws and update your privacy policy accordingly.